moggs2/decide-ai-ic-challenge/README.md

 Then the requirements were installed on a Debian 12 VPS like described in the repo.

 One change was made because Rust was outdated:
 "rustup target add wasm32-wasi" was changed to "rustup target add wasm32-wasip1".
-Any missing wasm packages which came up during installatin were installed as well.
+Any missing wasm packages which came up during installation were installed as well.
 The dfx.json was changed accordingly and can be found in this repo.

 The canister was started locally with "dfx start" and "dfx deploy".
 Different questions were checked for answers and cycles.

 ### Answers from GPT2

-After checking some questions different quality was seen.
+After checking some questions, different quality was seen.
 The answers were sometimes correct, sometimes wrong and sometimes got different answers after retrying.
 The grammar and spelling was correct usually.
-Moreover GPT2 understood the questions in general.
-For instance a question about what is the highest mountain in Europe GPT2 was answered with "Mount Everest, Himalaya".
-The question "what is the most popular coding language" was answered with "Java" and sometimes with "Python".
+Moreover, GPT2 understood the questions in general.
+For instance a question about what is the highest mountain in Europe GPT2 was answered with "Mount Everest, Himalayas".
+The question "what is the most popular coding language" was answered with "Java" and sometimes with "Python."
 Questions about the capital of different countries were answered correctly.
-The question what could be the healthiest popular food were answered sometimes with "joghurt" and sometimes with a "rice meal".
+The question of what could be the healthiest popular food was answered sometimes with "joghurt" and sometimes with a "rice meal."
 The output length made the answer either more precise or descriptive.
 Sometimes the output length was too short because the sentence was not finished.
 But very often this was fixed by increasing the temperature.
-By increasing the temperature GPT2 went over to a list.
-For instance three very healthy foods (broccoli, sushi, chicken) were given and not a sentence like "Chicken is the healthiest popular food.
+By increasing the temperature, GPT2 went over to a list.
+For instance three very healthy foods (broccoli, sushi, and chicken) were given and not a sentence like "Chicken is the healthiest popular food.
 It is ..."

 ## Tables

-Table of cycles counted for different input and output length.
+Table of cycles counted for different input and output lengths.

 | Input Length | gen_1 | gen_2 | gen_4 | gen_8 |
 |-------------|--------|--------|--------|--------|